TioHaidarHanif/Draft-Tugas-Akhir/progress.md

 - Proper validation and authorization checks

 #### Tests Created
-- Created `NotificationControllerTest` for testing notification creation and validation
+- Created `NotificationControllerTest` for comprehensive testing of notification endpoints:
+  - Testing notification creation for individual recipients
+  - Testing notification creation for role-based recipients
+  - Testing notification validation with required fields
+  - Testing retrieving notifications with proper pagination
+  - Testing filtering notifications by read status (read/unread)
+  - Testing filtering notifications by notification type
+  - Testing marking individual notifications as read
+  - Testing unauthorized attempts to mark other users' notifications
+  - Testing marking all notifications as read at once
 - Created `NotificationServiceTest` for testing automatic notification generation

 ### Ticket Management (May 24, 2025)